xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ## UI from response

-We want to use the sections from the API response to organize the UI.
+We want to use the sections from the endpoint response to organize the UI.
 We do this by passing the sections down to child components.
 The UI is composed of the following components:

 ![Configurator components breakdown](configurator-components-breakdown.png)